getchopstick/chopstick-boilerplate/README.md

 ### Install

+For automated install just run ./install.sh from project root.
+This will check if package managers are installed and download required packages for you.
+For manual installation follow the below method.

 You only need to do this once in a new project.
 First, `cd` into the project root (where this file is).
 Install [bundler](http://bundler.io) and the necessary Ruby dependencies: